 This Plan is all about how development can make the National Park a great place to Live, Invest, Visit and Experience.
+It is referred to as a 'Proposed' Plan as we are inviting comment before we 'adopt' it.

 Section 2: Vision - sets out the Vision for how the National Park should change over the next 20 years and the Strategy needed to deliver the physical development.